We recommend three different regions of Botswana as must-visit locations and they couldn’t be more different from each other.

 The Makgadikgadi (or the Makgadikgadi Pans National Park, to use its full name) is a stirring counterpoint to the Okavango Delta.
-Just as stunning, but for entirely different reasons, this 3900-sq-km park in the Kalahari is an iconic mix of desert salt pans covered with Baobabs trees, desert bushes and dry grasses.
+Just as stunning, but for entirely different reasons, this 3900-sq-km park in the Kalahari is a mix of desert salt pans covered with baobab trees, desert bushes and dry grasses.

-The geography makes it an ideal place to try quad biking (more on this later), and despite largely being a desert region, there is plenty of wildlife to see here.
-The Boteti River in the west is the reason for this – November rains fill the pan with water which sees zebra, giraffe and antelope descent on the national park, followed by their natural predator – the lions.
+The geography makes it an ideal place to try quad biking and despite largely being a desert region, there is plenty of wildlife to see here.
+The Boteti River in the west is the reason for this – November rains fill the pan with water which sees zebra, giraffe and antelope descend on the National Park, followed by their natural predator,the lions.

-In the dry season from May to October, the grass turn a gold and desert-adapted species like hyena, meerkat and springbok dominate the landscape instead.
+In the dry season from May to October, the grasses turn to straw and desert-adapted species like hyena, meerkat and springbok dominate the landscape instead.

-There’s just so much you could do in Botswana, and we’re full of ideas to suit you.
+There’s just so much you can do in Botswana and we are full of ideas to suit you.
 In the meantime, here are three of our favourites.